Porges/ways-to-play/src/games/pei/pei.md

 </tbody>
 </table>

-The scoring combinations of <span lang="jav-Latn">Pei</span> are then explained in this way, with their matching {% gameref kanhu %} combinations (I do not have names for all of them):
+The scoring combinations of <span lang="jav-Latn">Pei</span> are then explained in this way, with their matching [Kànhǔ](games/kanhu/kanhu.md) combinations (I do not have names for all of them):

 * <span lang="zh">駕</span> ‘carriage’, equivalent to <span lang="jav-Latn">bunci abang</span>, the highest (red-stamped) cards in each suit
 * <span lang="jav-Latn">pang kéyang</span> is made up of the second highest cards in each suit